t3kt/raytk/docs/_reference/operators/filter/reflect.md

     name: Enableblend
     readOnlyHandling: semibaked
     regularHandling: semibaked
+    summary: Whether to stretch out the space near the reflection plane to smooth out the border between the sides.
   - label: Blending
     name: Blend
     readOnlyHandling: baked
     regularHandling: runtime
+    summary: How much to stretch the space near the reflection plane.
   - label: Iteration Type
     menuOptions:
     - label: None